pandastrail/gio-data-pro/docs/projects/attribution_model.md

 - Explore multi-touch attribution models (position-based, time-decay).
 - Integrate GA4 events and CRM interactions for full customer-journey view.
 - Automate data freshness monitoring and QA alerts.

 ---
+**Giovanni López, Dec 2024, Written as a recap of an intense 2024 summer, trying to compete with giants.**

+---
 Navigation on the left sidebar, or back to [Projects Overview](../projects/index.md)